richardjdare/bb2-mode/README.md

 ```

 ## Tokenized files
-Blitz II saves source code in a custom file format in order to save floppy disk space.
+Blitz 2 saves source code in a custom file format in order to save floppy disk space.
 These files are known as *tokenized files* since they use 2-byte tokens to represent Blitz keywords. bb2-mode can load and save these files.
-Blitz II also exports ascii source code, but most historical Blitz source is tokenized.
+Blitz 2 also exports ascii source code, but most historical Blitz source is tokenized.

 If bb2-mode is displaying a tokenized file, it will say `bb2 Tokenized` in the mode line (like in the screenshot above).
 Ascii files will just say `bb2`.